fiddler-labs/fiddler-examples/README.md

  ### To get started
  1. Sing up for a free trial of [Fiddler](https://www.fiddler.ai/trial).
- 2. Then you can use the projected in this repo to Monitor Models, Explain thier outcomes and much more!
+ 2. Use the projects in this repo to onboard models and data to illustrate model monitoring and explainability.

 This repo contains the projects listed below.
 You can launch them in a google collab enviroment right from here: